 We run regular classroom based training in Process Serving and assist the Association of British Investigators train novice process servers to an acceptable level.

-We support the Legal Services throughout the UK.
-We operate a network of private investigators / process servers to effect serves.
+We support the Legal Services throughout the UK and operate a network of private investigators / process servers to effect serves.

 The secret to good process serving is courtesy and professionalism.
 The heavy handed approach is not required.
-Very occasionally you will be thanked for keeping the matter confidential or for being tactful when approaching a person’s residence.
+We are often thanked for keeping the matter confidential or for being tactful when approaching a person’s residence.

 The people that you serve are infinitely varied and will frustrate and enthuse you in equal measures…you can might meet a minor celebrity one day and a down and out the next.